Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 works like a charm.
 Your software updates are just one `SIGHUP` away from being deployed.

+## HTTP/2 or QUIC?

+HTTP/2 and QUIC (HTTP/3) are new revisions of the HyperText Transfer Protocol.
+HTTP/2 introduces multiplexing which significantly reduces handshake latency.
+HTTP/1.1 will open a separate TCP session for each file it needs to reqeust, HTTP/2 opens one connection instead and uses framing to send multiple requests at the same time instead, this allows the connection to ramp up to a higher speed and quicker.
+This goes hand in hand with the BBR congestion control algorithm which also significantly reduces connection ramp-up time.
+The result is 60% faster loading times for web pages on average.

+HTTP/2 is trivially enabled in the Go HTTP server.
+Simply add `NextProtos = []string{"h2"}` to your `tls.Config` and it's good to go.
+An annoying implementation detail is that Go's HTTP/2 server throws completely different errors than HTTP/1.1, so you will have to redo all your error handling.
+To make matters worse, HTTP/2's errors are not exported by the `http` package, so you have to resort to string searching to catch these errors.. 😒.

+Then along comes HTTP/3, also known as QUIC.
+HTTP/3 throws everything we just did out of the window and uses UDP instead.
+It moves all the buffer management and congestion control to userspace.
+Sure, you get more control that way, but that's really only useful if you're Google.
+I tried the most popular HTTP/3 server implementation for Go, and it struggled to even reach half of the throughput I got with HTTP/2.
+Sure, latency is lower, but that's not that useful to me when the most important part of my site stops functioning.
+Sure, TCP is not perfect, but it's better than having to do everything yourself.

+To summarize, if you only care about throughput: HTTP/2 👍 HTTP/3 👎 (for now)

 ## Operating system

 Choose something up-to-date, lightweight and minimalist.
 Pixeldrain used to run